“Allowing us to experience Dear World was life changing for our leadership team.”

 -Kim Burgdorf, Director, American Express

-Robert X. Fogarty founded Dear World, a portrait project that unites people through pictures in his distinct message-on-skin style.
+Dear World is a portrait and storytelling project that unites people through pictures in its distinct style.

 Its precursor, Dear New Orleans, became an alternative platform for people to write love notes to their city.
-Before launching Dear World, Fogarty noticed that the simple portraits could be a vehicle for shared communication no matter race, religion or language.
+Before launching Dear World, the project’s founder, Robert Fogarty noticed that the simple portraits could be a vehicle for shared communication no matter race, religion or language.

-His work has appeared on the TODAY show, CNN, in the Washington Post and in over 30 countries.
-He’s photographed Nobel Peace prize winner Muhammad Yunus, Academy Award winner Susan Sarandon and Super Bowl MVP Drew Brees.
+Dear World has appeared on the TODAY show, CNN, in the Washington Post and in over 30 countries.
+Dear World has photographed Nobel Peace prize winner Muhammad Yunus, Academy Award winner Susan Sarandon and Super Bowl MVP Drew Brees.

-He’s also photographed Lorraine Powell Jobs, Peter Thiel as well as the executives of several major companies including Pacific Life, UBS and Astra Zeneca.
-Because of his work with his private clients, Fogarty uses a portion of his revenues to underwrite the project costs of his field projects, which document people with incredible stories to share.
+The project has also photographed Laurene Powell Jobs, Peter Thiel as well as the executives of several major companies including Pacific Life, UBS and Astra Zeneca.
+Because of its work with his private clients, Dear World uses a portion of his revenues to underwrite the project costs of their field projects, which document people with incredible stories to share.

-To book Robert or request rates for speech and portrait shoots:
+To book Dear World or request rates for speech and portrait shoots:

-If you are a person interested in organizing your own “Dear World” shoot, send an email to firstname.lastname@example.org
+If you are a person interested in organizing your own “Dear World” shoot for a school or community organization, send an email to email@example.com